Studio3/RokuDataDog/README.md

 ```
 ropm install rokudatadog
 ```
-The package should be stored in `/components` file
+The package should be stored in `/components` directory

 ### How to use it:
 - Create your RUM application in DataDog